 Capitol Hill Photography: SPRING 2017

 Everyone knows the U.S. Capitol, but did you know the dome is actually the third version?
 That the middle building underneath the dome was empty space at first.
 Why Lady Freedom faces away from downtown?
 Where’s the spring that includes drinking fountains and 21 seats for visitors?

-The cost of Mount Vernon admission is additional to our tour — $17 adults (12 and up), $16 seniors (62 and better) and $8 children (6-11) – and includes the mansion.
-Buying tickets takes only a minute at Mount Vernon, but you can also order online at at Mount Vernon.org.
-Remember, our price covers the guides and photographer while a separate admissions price is required for entering the grounds.
+The cost of Mount Vernon admission is separate — $20 adults (12 and up), $19 seniors (62 and better) and $8 children (6-11) – and includes the mansion.
+Remember, our price covers the guides and photographer while a separate admissions price is required for entering Mount Vernon.